GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 One of the most common forms of interacting with a site is via scrolling.
 For our new metric, we’d like to measure the latency for the initial scrolling interaction of the user.
 In particular, we care about the initial reaction of the browser to the fact that the user requested a scroll.
-In particular, we will not cover the whole scrolling experience.
+We will not cover the whole scrolling experience.
 That is, scrolling produces many frames, and we’ll focus our attention on the initial frame produced as a reaction to the scroll.

 Why just the first one?
 For one, subsequent frames may be captured by a separate smoothness [proposal](https://docs.google.com/presentation/d/1VwGIzypntWNosCTXWMsUI6ifw4sEKSRQgnwx3P_wqVg/edit#slide=id.p).